remal-gradle-plugins/lombok/README.md

 [`lombok-mapstruct-binding`](https://mvnrepository.com/artifact/org.projectlombok/lombok-mapstruct-binding/0.2.0) dependency is added to `annotationProcessor` configuration for every [`SourceSet`](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/SourceSet.html).

-The Lombok annotation processor is always put at the end of annotation processors.
+The MapStruct annotation processor is always put before the Lombok annotation processor.
 It is done to prevent [this MapStruct dependency ordering issue](https://github.com/mapstruct/mapstruct/issues/1581).
 The issue is marked as fixed, but it is still reproducible.

 This logic is executed whether MapStruct is used in the project or not.

+## Micronaut compatibility

+The Lombok annotation processor should always be before the Micronaut annotation processor to prevent issues like [this](https://github.com/micronaut-projects/micronaut-core/issues/218).
+This plugin automatically applies a fix described [here](https://github.com/micronaut-projects/micronaut-core/issues/218#issuecomment-397584046).

+## Compatibility with other annotation processors

+By default, the Lombok annotation processor is always put before any other annotation processors.

+Exceptions:

+* MapStruct - Lombok is always put after

+If there is a compatibility issue and the Lombok annotation processor has to be after some processor (like MapStruct), please report it.

 # Migration guide